isomerpages/mlaw-corp/news/public-consultations/_posts/2013-10-07-Public-Consultation-on-the-Insolvency-Law-Review-Committee's-Report.md

 2. The Committee submitted its report to MinLaw on 4 October 2013.

 3. MinLaw welcomes the report, and will carefully consider the Committee’s recommendations as well as the issues raised.
-The Committee’s Report and a summary of its recommendations are at Annex A.  The Committee has also issued a press release, which may be found at Annex B.
+The Committee’s Report and a summary of its recommendations are at **<u>Annex A</u>**.
+The Committee has also issued a press release, which may be found at **<u>Annex B</u>**.

 **Public Consultation**